- SUCCESS PROGRAM

 In addition to first responders, all government agencies have a responsibility to alert their constituents during a crisis – informing them of any event that may potentially impact public safety within their respective communities.
 Government entities also have a general duty to protect their employees during a crisis, so they can save lives and maintain operations.

-Coping with a broad range of potential threats to the public, including terrorism, floods, escaped prisoners, wildfires. and infectious diseases, involves a lot more than issuing emergency notifications to employees and communities.
+Government agencies must cope with a broad range of potential threats to the public, including terrorism, floods, escaped prisoners, wildfires, and infectious diseases involves a lot more than issuing emergency notifications to employees and communities.
 Rapidly launching an effective response by collaborating with your internal team, other agencies, private sector organizations, and the media, are all crucial for success.

 Mitigate Your Environmental Exposures

-The environment is a driving force in the implementation of an emergency notification system and preparedness program.
 Government agencies have both compliance and regulatory requirements, as well as a general duty to provide public safety and a safe working environment.
-Whether it be severe weather alerts sent to employees or mandated notifications communicated to your surrounding community, you can automatically initiate Omnimodal Notifications using your specific, predefined Scenarios in an effort to mitigate risk.
+An emergency notification system and preparedness program help protect from and inform people of potential threats.
+Whether it be severe weather alerts sent to employees or mandated notifications sent to your surrounding community, you can automatically initiate Omnimodal Notifications using your specific, predefined Scenarios in an effort to protect people and property.

 Be Prepared for Community and Workplace Violence

 You can’t always predict or prevent threats and violent acts made by members of your community or by employees in the office, but you can plan to limit the impact.
-A potential injury or loss of life is not something anyone wants on their watch.
 Government agencies have an increased obligation to public safety and a general duty to provide a safe working environment for their employees.
-By initiating Omnimodal Notifications that include associated procedures you can be better prepared and limit the potential impact for your constituents and employees.
+By initiating Omnimodal Notifications that include associated procedures, you can be better prepared and limit the potential impact for your constituents and employees.

 Resolve Infrastructure Outages & Interruptions

 Power and network outages and technical failures can all hinder the ability to continue conducting government operations.
 When it comes to mission-critical applications, downtime can impact the fulfillment of obligations negatively.
-You can get a jump on resolving these threats to your infrastructure by automatically connecting your systems to your emergency notification initiatives.
-Your team will gain valuable time by being alerted immediately when your systems go amiss.
+You can quickly resolve these threats to your infrastructure by automatically connecting your systems to your emergency notification system.
+Your team will gain valuable time by receiving immediate emergency alerts when your systems go amiss.
+Learn more

 You can send an emergency notification to not just many, as multimodal would suggest, but to every available communication channels to assure it reaches your audience – thus, Omnimodal.
 Learn more